 Location: New York, USA

-In this country Mr. Rosenbaum has collaborated over 100 times with leading orchestras such as The New York Philharmonic with James Conlon, The Brooklyn Philharmonic (59 times) with Robert Spano, Lukas Foss, Dennis Russell Davies, Michael Christie, and Grant Llewellyn, The American Symphony with Leon Botstein, The American Composers Orchestra with Steven Sloane, The Riverside Symphony with George Rothman, The Orchestra of St. Luke’s with Sir Charles Mackerras and Robert Spano, plus The Juilliard Orchestra, Concerto Köln, The Bard Festival Orchestra, The Westchester Symphony, and many others.
-He has also collaborated with The Paul Taylor Dance Company, Continuum, P.D.Q.
-Bach in Carnegie Hall and Avery Fisher Hall, The Mark Morris Dance Group, Bang on a Can, The Glyndebourne Opera Company, S.E.M.
+In this country Mr. Rosenbaum has collaborated over 100 times with leading orchestras such as The New York Philharmonic with James Conlon, The Brooklyn Philharmonic (59 times) with Robert Spano, Lukas Foss, Dennis Russell Davies, Michael Christie, and Grant Llewellyn, The American Symphony Orchestra with Leon Botstein, The American Composers Orchestra with Steven Sloane, The Riverside Symphony with George Rothman, The Orchestra of St. Luke’s with Sir Charles Mackerras and Robert Spano, plus The Juilliard Orchestra, Concerto Köln, The Bard Festival Orchestra, and The Westchester Symphony Orchestra.
+Beyond the orchestra-choir paradigm, Mr. Rosenbaum has collaborated with The Paul Taylor Dance Company, Continuum, P.D.Q.
+Bach (in Carnegie Hall and Avery Fisher Hall), The Mark Morris Dance Group, Bang on a Can, The Glyndebourne Opera Company, S.E.M.
 Ensemble, Da Capo Chamber Players, The New York Youth Symphony, and The Bel Canto Opera Company.

-Mr. Rosenbaum’s choirs have performed many times on Lincoln Center’s Great Performers Series, and have appeared on The David Letterman Show (on Millennium New Year’s Eve), and in concerts with James Galway, Tony Bennett, Licia Albanese, Marianne Faithful, Leonard Slatkin, The Lincoln Center Chamber Music Society and many others.
-He has appeared countless times on radio and TV, including an annual national broadcast of an episode of CBS TV’s 48 Hours entitled The Mystery of the Nativity.
+Mr. Rosenbaum’s choirs have performed many times on Lincoln Center’s Great Performers Series, and in concerts with James Galway, Tony Bennett, Licia Albanese, Marianne Faithful, Leonard Slatkin, and The Lincoln Center Chamber Music Society.
+He has appeared countless times on radio and TV, including an appearance on The David Letterman Show on Millennium New Year’s Eve, and a national broadcast of an episode of CBS TV’s 48 Hours replayed every Christmas season entitled The Mystery of the Nativity.

-Mr. Rosenbaum is Artistic Director of The Society for Universal Sacred Music (www.universalsacredmusic.org).
-The Society creates opportunities for universal sacred music to be performed and heard through concerts, workshops and festivals.
-In June of 2012 the Society’s resident choir, The New York Virtuoso Singers, made its first international tour, to Denmark and Sweden, followed by a concert in the Bandshell in Central Park.
-In the summer of 2010 he conducted Mozart’s Requiem in Israel in a festival sponsored by the Varna Music Academy.
-At The Juilliard School of Music on October 12, 2010, he conducted choral music of William Schuman, founder of that school, with his New York Virtuoso Singers.
-On May 22, 2013 he returned there to conduct a vocal ensemble at the memorial concert for Elliott Carter.
-Last summer he conducted Verdi’s Requiem in Italy.
-In the summer of 2014 he will conduct Mozart’s Solemn Vespers in Greece.
+Mr. Rosenbaum’s affiliations are not easily classified, except to say that many are world-class performers performing worldwide.
+Until recently Mr. Rosenbaum was Artistic Director of The Society for Universal Sacred Music, an organization which fostered the development and performance of universal sacred music through workshops, concerts and festivals.
+In June of 2012 the Society’s resident choir, The New York Virtuoso Singers, toured Denmark and Sweden.
+In the summer of 2010 Mr. Rosenbaum conducted Mozart’s Requiem in Israel in a festival sponsored by the Varna Music Academy.
+At The Juilliard School of Music in the fall of 2010, Mr. Rosenbaum conducted choral music of William Schuman, founder of that school, with The New York Virtuoso Singers.
+In the spring of 2013 Mr. Rosenbaum returned to Juilliard to conduct a vocal ensemble at the memorial concert for Elliott Carter.
+In 2012 he conducted Verdi’s Requiem in Italy.